gajjartejas/FileXIdentifier/README.md

 See the [change log](CHANGELOG.md) for changes and road map.

 ## Binaries
+Download the source code or binary only in [FileXIdentifier Releases](https://github.com/gajjartejas/FileXIdentifier/releases/latest)

 ## Features
 - FileXIdentifier is a tool to identify real file extension for windows os based on TrIDLib.